XeonKHJ/RichTextBlock.Html2Xaml/Readme.md

 The UWP fork does not have a NuGet package yet, partly because I don't really know how to work with NuGet yet.
 If anyone wants to contribute to update the NuGet related files this project, that would be great

 ## Usage

+* Choose which style to put in your solution

+   1) Class Library: This should work with C# and VB, maybe C++/cx if you add .NET stuff

+   2) Universal: Works with all languages out of the box, but isn't the optimal solution

+   3) C++/CX style: Works with all languages, but you have to add a line of code to your app's Constructor

+###Steps to implement

+1) Checkout the branch you want using git.
+If you are using class library, checkout the `ClassLibrary` branch.
+If you're using the Universal method, checkout the `master` branch.
+If you're using C++/CX style, checkout the `cxx_style` branch.

+2) Add the project to your solution (RichTextBlock.Html2Xaml.csproj).

+3) Make your project reference the RichTextBlock.Html2Xaml project

-1) In a XAML file, declare the namespace of the Common folder in your project, e.g.:
+4) In a XAML file, declare the namespace of the Common folder in your project, e.g.:
    `xmlns:common="using:Html2Xaml"`

-2) In RichTextBlock controls, set or databind the Html property, e.g.:
+5) In RichTextBlock controls, set or databind the Html property, e.g. (the second method may not work with the Universal method):
   > `<RichTextBlock common:Properties.Html="{Binding ...}"/>` or
 `    <RichTextBlock>
  		<common:Properties.Html>